michael-lazar/astrobotany/README.md

 ---

-A community garden application written for the gemini server protocol.
+A community garden created for the gemini server protocol.

 (this project is a fork of [jifunks/botany](https://github.com/jifunks/botany))